jbiatek/BSGRulebook/rulebook.md

 ### Game board
 Setting up the game board is fairly straightforward.
 The resource dials are set to their defaults, skill cards go next to their respective spaces on the bottom, vipers and raptors go in the reserves, and the fleet marker goes on the jump track.
 All other components and decks are placed somewhere near the board for use later.
 The Skill card discard piles are face-up next to *each* Skill draw pile.

 When an expansion includes a "fancy" version of an existing component, such as the plastic basestars and Centurions, they are used *instead of* those components, not *along with*.
-The number of components is important, because they are not treated as unlimited resources.
+The number of components is important, because they are [not treated as unlimited resources](#component-limitations).

-If you have the Daybreak expansion, even if you're not playing with it, it can be useful to use Miracle tokens to track who has and has not used their once-per-game ability.
+If you have the Daybreak expansion, it can be useful to use Miracle tokens to track who has and has not used their once-per-game ability even if you don't plan to use the rest of Daybreak.

 The starting layout of ships is: